Building Virtual Networks with Pulumi and TailscaleJanuary 11, 2023

 In this hands-on workshop, you will learn how to stand up basic services using Infrastructure as Code through a series of hands-on labs.

-In this workshop, you will learn the fundamentals of Infrastructure as Code through a guided exercise where you will provision infrastructure on Oracle Cloud.
+In this workshop, you will learn the fundamentals of Infrastructure as Code through a series of guided exercises using the Pulumi Cloud Engineering platform.

 In this workshop you will learn how to implement powerful Github Action workflows using Pulumi and the Pulumi Kubernetes Operator.